varubogu/astro-notion-blog-backend/README.md

 Copy the following database and place it anywhere in your Notion workspace:
 <https://sharp-spring-bac.notion.site/a74be7d72a1745fe9f229c136a43c6a8?v=2a463a38f818466bbabfe69f5d57338f&pvs=4>

+Then, link the "Article" column (relation) of the database to the database used by astro-notion-blog.

 ### Configure Notion Integration

 Create an integration and set the following permissions:

 - Content Capabilities > Read content
 - Content Capabilities > Insert content